Not Too Late to Reach Your Teens

 Gaining forgiveness

 After our apology, we must ask our child to forgive us.
 This is an important and yet often neglected part of confession.
-We often end with something like, “I shouldn’t have done that” and the child says, “Oh, it doesn’t matter.”
-But it clearly does matter.
+We often end with something like, “I shouldn’t have done that,” and the child says, “Oh, it doesn’t matter.”
+But it clearly doesn't matter.
 The child’s life has been wrecked.
 We have offended God in heaven.
 We must never accept the watering down of forgiveness.
 Instead, thank the person for being so gracious, but insist that you do not deserve forgiveness but would so much desire it.

 After that, again ask, “Will you please forgive me?”
 There are usually two responses.
-Either the person will say, “Yes.” if so, end the session with thankfulness along with some embrace or culturally acceptable sign of mutual acceptance.
+Either the person will say, “Yes.”
+If so, end the session with thankfulness, along with some embrace or culturally acceptable sign of mutual acceptance.

 Or the person will refuse.
 Yes, the child might refuse to forgive you.
 His or her resentment may be buried so deep that the child does not really believe that you are sincere.
 Do not be offended.
 Forgiveness is an act of graciousness.
 We do not deserve it.
 It is a special gift of love by the offended.
 So what do you do?

 Tell them that you can understand.
-Then again admit to the wrong that you have done and speak of the pain that you have no doubt brought to their lives.
+Then again, admit to the wrong that you have done and speak of the pain that you have no doubt brought to their lives.
 Once we have confessed our sins, our guilt is removed.
 We do not need their forgiveness.
-But it is here that we are trying to express our care to our child and restore our relationship to them.
+But it is here that we are trying to express our care to our child and restore our relationship with them.
 When the child forgives, then he can begin to find freedom from the bitterness.

-Tell him that you understand their pain somewhat but wish more than anything that this would be all cleared up.
+Deep in your heart, show resolve that you want the best for them, which in this case means that they show forgiveness and find the freedom that you have found.
+I would suggest doing these things, depending on the circumstances.Tell him that you understand their pain somewhat, but wish more than anything that this would be all cleared up.
 Share your aspirations for a good father-son relationship, but as long as there is something that one person has not yet forgiven, then the relationship will always be held up.
 See if he is now willing to forgive.
 If not, don’t press it.
 Prayerfully proceed.

 Confession must be done because you have wronged a person.
 You need to do it whether your child forgives you or not.
 If he also confesses his own sins, all the better.
 This is what we are hoping for, eventually.
 But sometimes this takes time.
 People should not take revenge.
 Revenge belongs to the Lord.
 Just remember how many years have passed and how many wrongs have been done before God brought you to this point.
 Certainly, we can be patient toward others who have suffered from our wrongs.

 At this point, we need to quickly proceed into building the parent-child relationship.
 We need to instruct our child on what the new parent-child relationship will look like.
-We can think of confession, as the first step of love.
-Love is honest about our failures and so we confess, but there are many other aspects of love that we need to quickly put in place if they have been lacking.
+We can think of confession as the first step of love.
+Love is honest about our failures, and so we confess, but there are many other aspects of love that we need to quickly put in place if they have been lacking.
 Next =>

 Problems (Part 1): Family Problems | Solutions | Problem #1 | Problem #2 | Delinquency